 The Dissolution of the Monasteries

-When Henry VIII closed the monasteries, some local families succeeded in buying the church for £20, although it took them 2 years to raise the money!
+When Henry VIII closed the monasteries, local families succeeded in buying the church for £20, although it took them 2 years to raise the money!
 Other buildings were not so fortunate and were dismantled for building stone.
 The Gatehouse survived, as did the Guesten Hall.
-This half timbered building provided accommodation for important visitors to the monastery.
-Later it was used as a barn until it too was demolished in 1841.
-It is likely that Henry VII, his wife and their sons Arthur and Henry, stayed here around the year 1500.
+This half timbered building had provided accommodation for important visitors to the monastery.
+It became a barn until it was demolished in c1840.
+It is likely that Henry VII, his wife and their sons Arthur and Henry, stayed here c1500.
 Drawings of the Guesten Hall hang in the museum corridor, together with a number of unglazed medieval window heads.

 One of the monks who may have studied either at Great or Little Malvern Priory was William Langland.
 He was the author of The Vision of Piers Plowman, the first major poem written in English.
 It was composed in c 1370, at least ten years before The Canterbury Tales by Chaucer.
 The opening scene of Piers Plowman is set on the Malvern Hills.